calbornozflores/booking-booking/README.md

 # booking-booking

-Easy approach with selenium to get hotels from Booking webpage base on a `Country, City`, `Arrival Date` and `Departure Date`.
+Easy approach with Selenium to get hotels from Booking webpage based on a `Country, City`, `Arrival Date` and `Departure Date`.

 ## Requirements